Means "son of NEIL

 ", though evidence for this is lacking.

-Occupational surname indicating that an early member worked as a person who covered roofs with slate.
+Occupational name indicating that an early member worked covering roofs with slate, from Old French esclat

 From a nickname for a small person, from Middle English smal

 From an unidentified place name probably meaning "smooth clearing" in Old English.

 , related to smitan

 "to smite, to hit".
 It is the most common surname in most of the English-speaking world.
 A famous bearer was the Scottish economist Adam Smith (1723-1790).